tonzxz/lichen_planus/README.md

 -----------------------------------
 Start a flutter project
 Copy files from flutter folder to project folder
-** Flutter project must contain a model, train and deploy a model first **
+** Flutter project must contain a model, train and deploy a model before running the app **
 ** use "python tflite.py --deploy" to deploy model to the flutter project **

 References: